thunze/abitur/englisch/part_1.md

 - **always *quote* from the text** / mention the important lines in text
 	- *direct quote:* (l.
 1) / (l.
 2f.) / (l.
 33ff.) / (l.
 33-40)
 	- *indirect quote:* (cf. l.
 5) / etc.
+- *What is the connection between the text and the adressed topic?*
 - use of *present tense* *(simple present / present perfect)*
 - use of objective language
 - use of own words